-- 3.4.1 The choice of scales should depend upon the navigational requirements of international shipping and the need to provide a coherent and logical scheme of charts for a route or for port entry.
+3.4.1 The choice of scales should depend upon the navigational requirements of international shipping and the need to provide a coherent and logical scheme of charts for a route or for port entry.
 Although the precise structure of the scheme may vary from area to area, reflecting different hydrographic and navigational requirements, the Navigational Purpose of each ENC must be clear.
-Navigational Purposes are derived from and defined in S-57 Appendix B.1 ENC Product Specification; and a further theoretical link between scale and Navigational Purpose is defined within the ENC consistency recommendations in IHO Publication S-66 Facts about Electronic Charts and Carriage Requirements.
+Navigational Purposes are derived from and defined in S-57 Appendix B.1 - ENC Product Specification; and a further theoretical link between scale and Navigational Purpose is defined within the ENC consistency recommendations in IHO Publication S-66 - Facts about Electronic Charts and Carriage Requirements.
 S-66 also provides a more detailed correlation between scale, Navigational Purpose and selectable radar range display scales.
-For ENCs it is important that, where possible, there be a regional commonality of scale across at least the Overview and General Navigational Purposes, noting that the suggested alignment of Navigational Purposes to scale ranges in S-66 is not mandatory. - 3.4.2 The term 'compilation scale' is used differently for paper (raster) and electronic (vector) charts.
-In paper chart construction, compilation scale is that of the final analogue (printed) chart which displays content statically as it is designed by the hydrographic office to be shown ('what you see is what you get').
+For ENCs it is important that, where possible, there be a regional commonality of scale across at least the Overview and General Navigational Purposes, noting that the suggested alignment of Navigational Purposes to scale ranges in S-66 is not mandatory.

+3.4.2 The term 'compilation scale' is used differently for paper (raster) charts and ENCs.
+In paper chart construction, compilation scale is that of the final analogue (printed) chart which displays content statically as it is designed by the hydrographic office to be shown.
 In ENCs, compilation scale refers to the optimum scale at which the compiling hydrographic office intends the ENC data to be displayed for the Navigational Purpose, while recognising the user's ability to modify the actual scale at which the ENC is viewed in the ECDIS.
-While there is no requirement to do so, consideration should be given to aligning the compilation scales of at least the smaller scale Navigational Purposes for ENCs and corresponding INT charts, in order to simplify chart maintenance requirements and provide greater consistency of product portfolios to the end user. - 3.4.3 The following are general parameters in order to identify the Navigational Purposes for ENCs: - Berthing (Navigational Purpose 6).
+While there is no requirement to do so, consideration should be given to making the relationship between the compilation scales of at least the smaller scale Navigational Purposes for ENCs and corresponding INT charts consistent, in order to simplify chart maintenance requirements and provide greater consistency of product portfolios to the end user.

+3.4.3 The following are general parameters in order to identify the Navigational Purposes for ENCs:

+• Berthing (Navigational Purpose 6).
 Detailed data to aid berthing, at very large scales.
 The Berthing Navigational Purpose is recommended to have compilation scales larger than 1:4 000.
-Where the source data used to produce the ENC is of a scale larger than 1:4 000, then that source scale may be used as the compilation scale for the ENC. - Harbour (Navigational Purpose 5).
+Where the source data used to produce the ENC is of a scale larger than 1:4 000, then that source scale may be used as the compilation scale for the ENC.

+• Harbour (Navigational Purpose 5).
 To provide for port entry, and navigating within ports, harbours, anchorages, bays, rivers and canals.
 The Harbour Navigational Purpose is recommended to have compilation scales between 1:4 000 and 1:21 999.
-The available corresponding compilation scales for the Harbour scale band as related to standard selectable radar range display scales are 1:4 000, 1:8 000 and 1:12 000. - Approach (Navigational Purpose 4).
+The available corresponding compilation scales for the Harbour scale band as related to standard selectable radar range display scales are 1:4 000, 1:8 000 and 1:12 000.

+• Approach (Navigational Purpose 4).
 To provide for navigating in the approaches to ports, in major channels or through intricate or congested waters.
 Such areas may well contain complicated traffic routeing measures.
 Uncomplicated port approaches should not warrant the provision of separate approach ENCs; in such cases, the harbour ENCs should be schemed with sufficient sea-room offshore to permit the safe transfer by the user from the appropriate ENCs of the coastal series.
+The Approach

-The Approach Navigational Purpose is recommended to have compilation scales between 1:22 000 and 1:89 999.
+Navigational Purpose is recommended to have compilation scales between 1:22 000 and 1:89 999.
 The available corresponding compilation scales for the Approach scale band as related to standard selectable radar range display scales are 1:22 000 and 1:45 000.

-Commented [AHO5]:

-AHC: Is this relevant - there should be only one ENC scheme?
-JW: I think this is relevant (as did WENDWG) as producers have there own ENC schemes which may be further included in a "regional" scheme (as was done by the NSEHWG).